-Homatropine is an anticholinergic agent that acts as an antagonist against the receptors of muscarinic acetylcholine.
+Homatropine is an anticholinergic agent that acts as an antagonist against the muscarinic acetylcholine receptors.
 It is present in antitussives, under the trade name Hycodan, in combination with bitartrate hydrocodone (dihydrocodeinone).

-• Homatropine is prescribed by doctors to reduce uveal tract inflammation and dilate the pupil and cough.
+• Doctors prescribe Homatropine to reduce uveal tract inflammation, dilate the pupil, and cough.

 • Homatropine is indicated as an oral tablet or solution for the symptomatic relief of cough.